Successful travel tricks of the trade

 Flight Attire

-• This should be an obvious travel tip, but you should dress comfortably.
-Clothes that expand and aren’t binding.
-That breath well and keep skin dry.
-Avoid clothes that don’t retain odors if you are wearing them for a long time.
+- This should be an obvious travel tip, but you should dress comfortably.
+Wear clothes that expand and aren’t binding, that breathe well, and that keep skin dry.
+Avoid clothes that don’t retain odors if you wear them for a long time.
 Travelers in the seats around you will appreciate that.

-• Dress in layers to quickly adjust to the temperature of the plane.
+- Dress in layers to quickly adjust to the plane’s temperature.
 A plane can go from hot to cold quickly.
 If it is sweltering outside and the plane is at the gate, it is being cooled while on auxiliary power, which is limited.
 Be ready to save yourself the misery by having layers to remove or add as the climate around you changes.

-• Wear slip-on shoes for easy removal both on the plane and in security lines.
-Tying to tie shoes in an airplane when you are tall isn’t fun and can lead to back spasms.
+- Wear slip-on shoes for easy removal both on the plane and in security lines.
+Tieing shoes on an airplane when you are tall isn’t fun and can lead to back spasms.
 Make it easier on yourself while flying.

 Before the Airport

-• Get Global Entry which comes with Pre-TSA.
+- Get Global Entry, which comes with Pre-TSA.
 This is a travel tip worth its weight in gold.
 It only costs you $15 more than Pre-TSA but makes going through customs on your return a breeze.
 You also do not have to remove your computer, liquids, shoes, or coat when going through the security screen.
 Still, be mindful of the correct-sized containers.
 You also don’t have to go through the body scanners.
-Well worth it for the $100 for a 5-year price tag, but the true joy is skipping the long lines.
+It’s well worth it for the $100 for a 5-year price tag, but the true joy is skipping the long lines.

-• Check-in online gives you more chance of getting on your flight if it is overbooked.
+- Checking in online gives you a better chance of getting on your flight if it is overbooked.
 If you are running late and only have a carry-on, you won’t have to spend that extra time checking in.
 You can head straight to security.

-• Pick a seat close to the front of the airplane if you can.
+- If possible, pick a seat close to the front of the airplane.
 That helps you get on and off faster and with tight connections.
-Ask to get moved up when checking in if possible.
+If possible, ask to be moved up when checking in.

-• See if you get Lounge access or other perks from your credit card.
+- See if you get Lounge access or other perks from your credit card.
 We have had lounge access on every trip with Joelle’s amazing Chase Sapphire Reserve Travel Visa card.
 It comes with free Priority Access to airport lounges all over the world for you and a guest.
-Several offers this on their cards, so inquire as you may already have it.
+Several offer this on their cards, so please inquire if you already have it.

 Planning a trip this year?
 Check out our Country Travel Guides